Inflammatory diseases in women. Causes of inflammation of the appendages

 Treatment

-• Antibacterial / antiviral drugs are selected taking into account the causative agent of the disease.
+• Antibacterial/antiviral drugs are selected taking into account the causative agent of the disease.

 • Immunostimulants: Timalin, Echinacea.

-• External treatment with antibacterial drugs: Macmirror.
+• External treatment with antibacterial drugs: Macmiror.

 • Use of vaginal suppositories: Terzhinan, Polygynax.